avbor/HomeAssistantConfig/docs/screenshots.md

 ## Here you can find some screenshots from my HA interface
-Most of the pages are prepared for easy use both on desktop and mobile apps.
+Most of the pages are prepared for easy use both on desktop and mobile apps.\
+I use vertical and horizontal stack to organize cards in one vertical ribbon in mobile app.\
+Big cards are very useful in both - mobile and desktop.

 **Climate**\
 ![Climate](screenshots/Climate.png)